minerva-university/diet-management/README.md

 The project has two branches:

-- main: easier deployment
+- `Main`: easier deployment
-- deployment: deploying using docker and multiple containers
+- `Deployment`: deploying using docker and multiple containers

 ## `Main` Branch
 ### Run the application